 In the case of 1-factors of a graph $G$, a very handy way of working with the lattice $\cM$ is to superimpose each matching $M$ with the fixed matching $M_{\hat{0}}$, orienting the edges of $M$ from black to white and the edges of $M_{\hat{0}}$ from white to black.
 In this way, one obtains a spanning set of cycles, where cycles of length 2 correspond to edges that are common to $M$ and $M_{\hat{0}}$.
 Let us omit the cycles of length 2.
-One can then read this picture as a relief-map, in which the altitude changes by $+1$ or $-1$ as one crosses over a contour line, according to whether the contour-line is directed toward the right or toward the left.
-See Figure 11, in which $v^*$ is the center vertex on the top row, and $M_{\hat{0}}$ is the matching on the bottom of the figure.
+One can then read this picture as a relief-map in which the altitude changes by $+1$ or $-1$ as one crosses over a contour line according to whether the contour-line is directed toward the right or toward the left.
+See Figure 11, in which $v^*$ is the center vertex on the top row and $M_{\hat{0}}$ is the matching on the bottom of the figure.

-So far, we have been operating under the assumption that every edge of $G$ belongs to some $d$-factors of $G$ and not to others.
+So far, we have been operating under the assumption that every edge of $G$ belongs to some $d$-factors of $G$ but not to others.
 We now indicate why this assumption is necessary.